For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 When applying for a mortgage you'll undergo something called an 'affordability check'.
 This is where a mortgage lender checks your monthly incomings and outgoings to see how much you can afford to pay each month.
 They'll decide how much to lend you accordingly.

-However, the amount you repay is very small in the larger scheme of things (if you're on Plan 2, it's 9% of anything you earn over £27,295).
+However, the amount you repay is very small in the grand scheme of things (if you're on Plan 2, it's 9% of anything you earn over £27,295).
 So, it shouldn't make much of a difference.
 It certainly shouldn't impact your ability to actually get a mortgage.

 14. You need to pay for master's degrees yourself